-The academic year at Queen Mary is divided into two twelve-week teaching semesters (Semester A: mid-September to mid-December, Semester B: January to March) and a 6-week examination term (May to mid-June).
-Study abroad students who attend Queen Mary during Semester B (whether they are here for the full year or for that semester only) are required to be present during the exam term if their classes are assessed by examination.
+The academic year at Queen Mary is divided into two twelve-week teaching semesters (Semester A: mid-September to mid-December and Semester B: January to March) and a 6-week examination term (May to mid-June).
+Study Abroad students who attend Queen Mary during Semester B (whether they are here for the full year or for that semester only) are required to be present during the exam term if their classes are assessed by examination.

 Assessment methods vary across modules and disciplines, and can include essays, problem sets, tests, presentations, projects and exams.
 Generally you will find that the number of assessments will be fewer, although no less rigorous, than you are used to at home.
 Students studying at Queen Mary for the full year or for Semester B only will be assessed in the same way and at the same time as regular Queen Mary students.
 This may include an examination during the May/June exam period.
 The examination timetable is not usually published until the last week of the Spring Semester.
 If your module is assessed by examination you should not make any arrangements for returning home before you know the dates of any examinations for your modules.

 Following assessment, your grades will be transferred back to your home institution.
 They will be reported in the standard A-F format on a Queen Mary transcript.
-Your Queen Mary transcript will be accompanied by a recommended conversion for US grades.
+Your Queen Mary transcript will be accompanied by a recommended grade conversion scale.
 You should check with your home institution to find out if they translate grades into their own system or record them as given by Queen Mary.

 Transcripts for students leaving December are released in February.
 Transcripts for all other students are released in July.